 08. Attempt to Improperly Obtain Funds.
 There is substantial evidence that the owner or his agent has in any way been responsible for any attempt unlawfully or improperly to obtain indemnity funds for such animals.
 (3-31-22)

 09. Unidentified Cattle and Domestic Bison.
-Cattle or domestic bison destroyed because of brucellosis, unless they were marked for identification in accordance with the October 1, 2003, Edition of the brucellosis Eradication Uniform Methods and Rules.
-(3-31-22)
+Cattle or domestic bison destroyed because of brucellosis, unless they were marked for identification in accordance with the October 1, 2003, UM&R. (3-31-22)

 10. Calves.
 If the entire herd is not depopulated and the cattle or domestic bison were calves under one-hundred eighty (180) days of age.
 (3-31-22)